 One such version of this conflict is interference by the parents into their children's adult lives.
 Coming from a family, in which interference is kept to a minimum, I am always amazed at the lengths, to which people have to go in order to create boundaries between themselves and the interference of their parents or parents-in-law.

 Sometimes this interference shows up in annoying little ways and in other cases, it manifests itself as complete control over an adult child's life.
 There is a great movie with Mandy Moore and Diane Keaton that covers this topic.
 It's called "Because I Said So!"
 Another is "Monster-In-Law" with Jane Fonda.

-religious conflict.
+Another stress-causing issue on the lengthy list of family problems is religious conflict.
 The parents follow a particular faith and the adult child takes one of three paths:

 A third item in the family stress category is when there is a divorce or other separation.
 You rarely hear a news story about how two parents separated or divorced on friendly terms and everyone worked hard to ensure the best interests of the children were kept at the forefront of everyone's minds.